alexiskhoury/simplevaultjs/README.md

 ## Help

-Contact me for any advise for common problems or issues.
+Contact me for any advise, for common problems or issues.

 ## Author